 Where do you work?
 Do you have a workshop, a small factory?

-I already had a small workshop at home even before I started working with eco-friendly toys.
-In the meantime we have expanded it and made it suitable for the current work.
+I already had a small workshop at home even before I started working with organic toys.
+In the meantime, we have expanded it and set it up in a way that makes it suitable for the current activity.

-Is it just you in the workshop or is it a family business?
+Do you work in the workshop alone or is it a family business?

-Only I do the woodworking and make the toys, but I consult with my wife about patterns and sizes.
+Only I do the woodwork and make the toys, but I consult with my wife on designs and sizes.
 With hard work and the right customers, we hope to turn it into a viable family business in time.

-As we are talking about children's toys, approval is certainly needed.
+Being children's toys you definitely need approval.
 Do you have all the necessary permits and approvals?
-Are they difficult to obtain?
+Are they hard to get?

-We are in the final stage of obtaining the necessary approvals for the marketing of products.
+We are in the final stages in terms of the necessary authorizations to market products.
 There are many rules and the documentation is very dense.
-But we have succeeded and in a very short time we will be in compliance with all the requirements.
+But we have succeeded and in a very short time we will be in line with all the requirements.

 Good luck, Rareș and Ribana!